 The Morning Reversal – from 9:50 am to 10:10 am

 The first reversal zone of the day starts at around 9.50 am and lasts about 20 minutes.
 The day traders need to pay a lot of attention to this period (Picture 2).
 Many traders will put on trades that set new 30-minute highs and short stocks setting new 30-minute lows.
 Other traders may be looking to buy pairs that have had small retracements after a large morning gap and short those that have had minor retracements off strong gaps to the downside.

 Once things have settled down, you will see what other traders want to do during this period.
 The trading volume will decrease within this 20 minutes but it will remain high enough.
 This time frame is the best for trading as the price stability returns to the market but volatility is still present for profitable trading.
-The strong trend markets may have small price reversals or complete lack of them.
-This can especially be the case when an index gaps higher on the open and continues to break to new highs during this time period.
+The strong trend markets may have small price reversals or a complete lack of them.
+This can especially be the case when an index gaps higher on the open and continues to break to new highs during this period.

-Low Risk Trading — from 10:10 am to 10:25 am
+Low-Risk Trading — from 10:10 am to 10:25 am

 Volatility is shrinking again within this time zone and it is possible to find clues in majors and crosses to predict the market movement.
 This is a good time for the real money moving the market in the desired way.
 Watch the tape of the pairs that you track for any indications of direction.

 Decision Time – from 10:25 am to 10:30 am

 The market will be settled and the greatest volatility of the day will be over.
 There may have been a few reversals in the first hour but during this small zone, many traders will cash out of the profitable positions and finish the day while others will position themselves for the next move in the market.
 You should better get ready during this time.
 The market movements that occur after this time zone can last until lunchtime.